 Coaches, teachers, volunteers, members of the clergy, and more can all be perpetrators of sexual harassment.
 You can, and should, report sexual harassment to supervisors or even law enforcement if necessary.
 When minors are concerned, abuse often starts out with verbal and non-physical grooming.
 This is harassment.

 Perpetrators should accountable for their actions.
 Survivors should be able to live their lives and work without fear.
 If you or a loved one is a survivor of sexual harassment, you may be able to recover compensation.
-Contact us to schedule a free consultation with one of our personal injury attorneys in Orange County.
+Contact us to schedule a free consultation with one of our personal injury lawyers in Orange County.